Shana McCrumbInstructor of Biology/Curriculum Coordinator ExploreHope

 Shana also has counseling experience.
 She completed an M.Ed. in school counseling and a practicum that allowed her to help students of all ages be academically successful or to navigate through a difficult time.
 This rewarding experience helped her develop compassion and empathy.

 Shana has also worked as an adjunct and visiting professor in the biology department for Grand Valley State University.

 Outside the College

-Shana has been happily married for 22 years and counting.
-She and her husband, Todd, a high school social sciences teacher have two daughters: Morgan (14) and Madeline (12).
+Shana has been happily married for 23 years and counting.
+She and her husband, Todd, a high school social sciences teacher, have two daughters: Morgan and Madeline.
 Both her girls are in the band and both take music lessons.
-Morgan plays percussion in her school band and the ukulele, and took four years of piano lessons.
-Madeline plays the trumpet in her school band and is in her fourth year of piano.
+Morgan plays percussion and Madeline plays the trumpet in their school bands.